 The ability to create additional accounts has no technical effects on your hosting.
 Provided an account balance is positive, you may create and manage as many assets (websites, domains, databases, etc.) as you like funded by that account.

-It is solely a convenience feature for you that allows you to differentiate ownership of funds and assets, help track/control your spending, and share things when there are multiple people involved in a project.
+It is solely a convenience feature that allows you to differentiate ownership of funds and assets, help track/control your spending, and share things when multiple people are involved in a project.

-Multiple accounts can also be useful if you have one site that is very active or given to surges and another site that must remain available at all times.
+Multiple accounts can also be useful if you have one site that is very active or given to surges and another that must always remain available.
 If both sites are on the same account and the account runs out of funds, both sites will be disabled.
 If they are on separate accounts, the busy site can never cause the other site to become disabled.